-In this article we'll discuss the steps you'd want to take after a WordPress site has been hacked, to get your site back up and running quickly.
+In this article we’ll discuss the steps you’d want to take regarding how to re-Install WordPress after a hack, to get your site back up and running quickly.
 In most cases when a WordPress site is hacked, it is because you are not running the latest secure version of WordPress, or one of the plugins that you have installed is outdated and has been used by a hacker to exploit the site.

 A lot of the time a hacker will inject malicious code in your PHP scripts that can make it very hard to clean up manually after the injections took place.
 In some cases this might require our system administration department to quarantine your entire WordPress site outside of your [/public_html] directory, so that we can ensure further hacks aren’t taking place and further damage isn’t done to your WordPress database.

 If you happen to have read our previous article on how to clean up a code injection attack, the steps mentioned in that article might allow you to clean up any injections that have taken place to get your site back online.

 In the steps below we’ll walk through an example siteÂ PrimaryDomain.com that has been maliciously injected to the point where it’s not going to be easy to remove all the malicious code and ensure we’ve caught all of it.
 So in this case we’re simply going to reinstall WordPress and then link up the new install with our old database.

 Reinstalling WordPress after a Hack

 - First you’ll want to download the latest version of WordPress to your local computer.